chimochio/civng/README.md

 * Loads ".Civ5Map" files.
 * Move around Larry (`L`) and Benny (`B`).
 * Combat!
 Meet Evil Man (`E`), an enemy unit shown in red somewhere on the map and fight him!
+* Nice pre/post combat dialogs with neat info.
+* Some combat modifiers, such as terrain and flanking.
 * Basic terrain types, with some of them impassable.
 * Map scrolling.
 * Turns, with limited movements in each one.